-If you are into the IT industry, you might have required a Secure Shell at some point of your work.
-Secure Shell a.k.a SSH is a program which lets you log into a remote machine, execute commands, move files and more.
-The program is a UNIX based command protocol which provides authenticated access to a remote computer system.
+If you are into the IT industry, you might have required a Secure Shell at some point in your work.
+Secure Shell a.k.a SSH is a program that lets you log into a remote machine, execute commands, move files, and more.
+The program is a UNIX-based command protocol that provides authenticated access to a remote computer system.

-While you can now enable & use OpenSSH on Windows 10, today in this post, we will check out some free SSH Client software for Windows – PuTTY, WinSCP, Bitvise SSH, OpenSSH, SmarTTY and Dameware FreeSSH.
+While you can now enable & use OpenSSH on Windows, today in this post, we will check out some free SSH Client software for Windows 11/10 – PuTTY, WinSCP, Bitvise SSH, OpenSSH, SmarTTY and Dameware FreeSSH.

-Knowing the basics, let us now take a loot at some free SSH Clients for Windows PC – PuTTY, Bitvise, and SmarTTY.
+Knowing the basics, let us now take a look at some free SSH Clients for Windows PC – PuTTY, Bitvise, and SmarTTY.

-Originally written for Microsoft, this SSH client is now available for many other operating systems and being very easy to user, PuTTY is one of the most popular SSH clients used by the Window users.
+Originally written for Microsoft, this SSH client is now available for many other operating systems, and being very easy to use, PuTTY is one of the most popular SSH clients used by Windows users.
 It is a portable tool and provides full control over the encryptions and the protocol version.
-Besides SSH, PuTTY can connect to computers via SCP, rlogin, Telnet and raw socket connection.
+Besides SSH, PuTTY can connect to computers via SCP, rlogin, Telnet, and raw socket connection.

-Best known for its secure file transfer WinSCP is an open source free SSH Client for Windows users.
+Best known for its secure file transfer WinSCP is an open-source free SSH Client for Windows users.
 Besides SSH, it supports SFTP and SCP protocols to connect to your computer to a remote machine.
 It comes with an integrated text editor and can also integrate with PuTTY authentication agent.
-It gives you an option of storing the sessions and comes with all other standard features.
+It gives you the option of storing the sessions and comes with all other standard features.
 The portable version of WinSCP is also available.
 You can download it here.